 The discharge of firearms is prohibited by city or county regulations in most residential areas (including bow and arrow in some cases).
 Ordinances may not specifically prohibit certain types of weapons and there may be some instances where a shotgun or bow and arrow might be allowed where a landowner's yard adjoins a large tract of undeveloped land.
 Hunting during the legally established hunting season should be the preferred method of reducing a deer population where weapons are legal.
-A depredation permit to kill deer out of season can be issued (to a specific landowner on his own property) by the North Carolina Wildlife Resources Commission in cases where it is deemed to be safe and practical.
-However in most residential situations. especially where lots are small and houses are in close proximity to each other, the discharge of any weapon (including bow and arrow) is dangerous and depredation permits will not be issued.
+A depredation permit to kill deer out of season can be issued (to a specific landowner on his own property) by the North Carolina Wildlife Resources Commission when there is evidence of property damage in excess of fifty dollars (\$50), circumstance of overabundance, or circumstances involving danger to human safety.
+However, depredation permits do not authorize the discharge of any weapon that may otherwise be prohibited by local law or muncipal ordinance.